mossed1/docs/README.md

 This is where you can find our documentation, guides, and more.

-To run it locally, clone the repo and run:
+To run it locally, clone the repo and run with Node.js installed:

 ```bash
 pnpm install